-- otherwise provided for in the international treaties of the Republic of Kazakhstan. - (f) Parties have the right to seek the reconsideration of arbitral awards based on so-called "newly opened circumstances" (ie, facts that are material to the case, but were not previously known to an applicant).
-This provision has been copied from the Civil Procedure Code, and it is not entirely clear how it will be applied by arbitrators. - (g) In addition to the currently existing grounds for challenging an arbitral award, the New Arbitration Law will allow parties to challenge the award if there is a judgment or an award that has a res judicata effect on the subject matter of the challenged award.
+- (e) When reviewing disputes with state-owned companies, arbitrators are required to apply Kazakhstani law only, unless otherwise provided for in the international treaties of the Republic of Kazakhstan. - (f) Parties have the right to seek the reconsideration of arbitral awards based on so-called "newly opened circumstances" (i.e., facts that are material to the case but were not previously known to an applicant).
+This provision has been copied from the Civil Procedure Code, and it is not entirely clear how it will be applied by arbitrators;. - (g) In addition to the existing grounds for challenging an arbitral award, the New Arbitration Law will allow parties to challenge the award if there is a judgment or an award that has a res judicata effect on the subject matter of the challenged award.